-Title 21

-Part 2188
+Title 21 Part 2188

-§2188.1 Introduction.
+§ 2188.1 Introduction.

-(a) This Qualified Allocation Plan ("Plan" or "QAP") is adopted by the New York State Housing Finance Agency ("Agency" or "HFA") pursuant to Section 42 of the Internal Revenue Code of 1986, as amended ("IRC") and the Treasury Regulations, Revenue Rulings and Procedures, and other publications of the Internal Revenue Service ("Service" or "IRS") with binding authority applicable thereunder (collectively, the "Code"), to govern the allocation or allowance by the Agency of any Low Income Housing Tax Credit ("LIHTC") under IRC Section 42.
-This plan shall apply to: (i) the allowance by the Agency of LIHTC to projects financed by obligations subject to the Private Activity Bond Cap, the interest on which is exempt from federal income tax, as provided in IRC §42(h)(4) and (ii) any allocation of LIHTC to the Agency by as a suballocating agency designated by the New York State Division of Housing and Community Renewal under authority granted by Part 2040 of Title 9 of the New York Codes, Rules and Regulations; In addition, pursuant to IRC §42(m)(1)(B)(iii) and Treasury Regulation 1.42-5, this Plan provides certain procedures that the Agency shall follow in monitoring for noncompliance with the Code and for notifying the IRS thereof.

-(b) HFA is generally involved in two kinds of LIHTC projects: (i) projects from the Agency or (ii) projects receiving tax exempt bond financing from another issuer, subject to the Private Activity Bond volume cap provisions contained in Section 146 of the Code, and which accordingly may be eligible for so called "Private Activity Bond Credits" "As of Right" or "4%" Credits" if the project complies with the applicable requirements of this QAP.
-The Agency does not currently expect to receive any sub-allocation of LIHTC from the Division and therefore does not expect to allocate any competitive, 9%, credits.
-In the event that the Agency receives a sub-allocation, HFA will allocate the credits pursuant to the definitions processes, procedures and requirements in Part 2040 of Title 9 of the New York Official Compilation of Codes, Rules and Regulations which is available on the agency's web site, www.nyshcr.gov.

-(c) The Agency may also be involved with other programs or projects pursuant to this QAP in accordance with federal or state mandates.
+- (a) This Qualified Allocation Plan ("Plan" or "QAP") is adopted by the New York State Housing Finance Agency ("Agency" or "HFA") pursuant to Section 42 of the Internal Revenue Code of 1986, as amended ("IRC"), and the Treasury Regulations, Revenue Rulings and Procedures, and other publications of the Internal Revenue Service ("Service" or "IRS") with binding authority applicable thereunder (collectively, the "Code"), to govern the allocation or allowance by the Agency of any Low Income Housing Tax Credit ("LIHTC") under IRC Section 42.
+This plan shall apply to: (i) the Agency's allocation of LIHTC, as a sub-allocating agency under Executive Order No. 135, issued by the Governor Cuomo on February 27, 1990, which was continued by Governor Spitzer's Executive Order No. 5, issued January 1, 2007 and further continued by Governor Paterson's Executive Order No. 1, issued March 20, 2008, and by Part 2040 of Title 9 of the New York Official Compilation of Codes, Rules and Regulations; and (ii) the allowance by the Agency of LIHTC to projects financed by obligations subject to the Private Activity Bond Cap, the interest on which is exempt from federal income tax, as provided in IRC 42(h)(4).
+In addition, pursuant to IRC 42(m)(1)(B)(iii) and Treasury Regulation 1.42-5, this Plan provides certain procedures that the Agency shall follow in monitoring for noncompliance with the Code and for notifying the IRS thereof. - (b) Although various permutations are possible, HFA generally is involved in two kinds of LIHTC projects: (i) most of the Agency's projects receive tax exempt bond financing, from the Agency or another issuer, subject to the Private Activity Bond volume cap provisions contained in Section 146 of the Code, and accordingly may be eligible for so called "Private Activity Bond Credits", "As of Right" or "4% Credits" if the project complies with the applicable requirements of this QAP; and (ii) projects that receive other financing from the Agency and which are eligible for the allocation of LIHTCs subject to the State Credit Ceiling may receive such credits pursuant to this QAP only if the New York State Division of Housing and Community Renewal ("DHCR") has granted the requisite credit allocation authority to HFA and the project meets all relevant criteria under this QAP. - (c) The Agency typically allocates LIHTC subject to the State Credit Ceiling to projects that receive financing from the Agency.
+(As mentioned below, other projects may receive such LIHTC from other agencies.)
+An allocation of LIHTC is made as part of the Agency's overall financing process with no application procedure relating solely to LIHTC except for the allowance of As of Right Credits to projects financed by tax exempt bonds from an issuer other than the Agency; - (d) The Agency may also be involved with other programs or projects pursuant to this QAP in accordance with federal or state mandates.

-§2188.2 Definitions.
+§ 2188.2 Definitions.

-(a) "42(m) Letter" - Letter prepared by the issuer of the tax exempt obligations financing a project indicating that a project eligible for Private Activity Bond Credits generally complies with the provisions of this QAP and estimating the amount of LIHTC which will be allocated if the project is completed as planned.
+- (a) "42 (m) Letter" Letter prepared by the issuer of the tax exempt obligations financing a project indicating that a project eligible for Private Activity Bond Credits generally complies with the provisions of this QAP and estimating the amount of LIHTC which will be allocated if the project is completed as planned. - (b) "Agency" or "HFA" The New York State Housing Finance Agency, a public benefit corporation organized by and under Article 3 of the Private Housing Finance Law.